HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_TirthankarMazumder.md

 <br/>In the same vein, libraries like `Eigen`, `blaze`, `Fastor`, and `fast5x5` use SIMD instructions to create optimized routines for tasks like matrix multiplication.

+##### My Project
 However, it was found that the performance of Eigen, which is the library that ACTS uses for matrix computations, could be improved.
 As a proof-of-concept, the Fast5×5 project was created to demonstrate this.
 The Fast5×5 library which uses [`xsimd`](https://github.com/xtensor-stack/xsimd/) under the hood for a compiler-agnostic way of exposing SIMD intrinsics.

+Therefore, my GSoC project is primarily about investigating how much of a performance we stand to gain by switching matrix libraries in these projects ([detray](https://github.com/acts-project/detray), [traccc](https://github.com/acts-project/traccc), and ACTS).

 #### Work Summary
 Once we started with the GSoC project, my mentors asked me to look at the [original Fast5×5 repository](https://gitlab.in2p3.fr/CodeursIntensifs/Fast5x5) and get an idea of where we stand with respect to the prior work in this project.
 I improved the repository in many ways, including (but not limited to)